hyphacoop/handbook/guides.md

 #### Using your existing email client

 <sup>These docs are condensed from [Mailcow's in-depth email client configuration docs](https://mailcow.github.io/mailcow-dockerized-docs/client/#host=MailNinja.aseriesoftubez.com&email=maria%40hypha.coop&name=Maria+Sanchez&ui=mailninja.aseriesoftubez.com&port=443&outlookEAS=1&connector=60.0.2).
-(Substitute your info for that of "Maria Sanchez".)</sup>
+(Substitute your info for that of "Maria Sanchez").</sup>

-1. By default emails to your `@hypha.coop` are forwarded to your personal email address if prefered that you want to turn off forwarding of your @hypha.coop email, log in to webmail (instructions above)
+1. By default emails to your `@hypha.coop` are forwarded to your personal email address if prefered that you want to turn off forwarding of your `@hypha.coop` email, log in to webmail (instructions above)
-    - Navigate through _:gear:(top-left) > Mail > Forward tab_
+    - Navigate through these menus:
+        `⚙` (top-left) > `Mail` menu item > `Forward` tab
-2. Uncheck the "Forward incoming messages", and click save.
+2. Uncheck the "Forward incoming messages", and save.
 3. Open your email client.
 4. Go to the "add email account" setting in your client.
 5. Enter your name that you prefer that will show up in your outgoing emails and email address when prompted.
-6. When prompted for username and password use your new email address eg. `handle@hypha.coop` for username and your password for your new email.
+6. When prompted for username and password use your new email address e.g., `handle@hypha.coop` for username and your password for your new email.
 7. Most email clients will auto-detect server settings based on your email address.
 If your email client does not auto-detect these settings, enter:
     - IMAP: `mailninja.aseriesoftubez.com` Port: 993 (TLS/SSL)
     - SMTP: `mailninja.aseriesoftubez.com` Port: 465 (TLS/SSL)
 8. Once added, you should now be able to send from your new email.
-In your email client, compose an email to hyphacoop@mailinator.com with a short subject and click send.
+In your email client, compose an email to hyphacoop@mailinator.com with a short subject and send.
-9. Visit [the corresponding cloud inbox](https://www.mailinator.com/v3/index.jsp?zone=public&query=hyphacoop) and confirm your message has arrived.
-(It might take a few minutes.)
+9. Visit [the corresponding cloud inbox](https://www.mailinator.com/v3/index.jsp?zone=public&query=hyphacoop) and confirm your message has arrived, It might take a few minutes.
 10. Don’t forget to email Infra WG as mentioned in onboarding email.

 ## Invoices